Margaret Kenyatta (mayor): Social memberships

 Margaret joined the Kenya Girl Guide Movement in the early 1940s and became the first warranted African Girl Guide in Kenya in 1949.
 She was the Chairlady of the Trefoil Senior Girl Guide Guild and member of the National Council for 10 years and gave the keynote speech at the International Federation of Scouts and Girl Guides meeting in Nyeri in 2007 to celebrate 100 years of the Scout movement in Kenya.
 She was committed to promoting the social values and empowerment of girls and women and supported the Kenya Girl Guides Association in developing suitable programs for the girls, the core of the Guides’ law and Promise.

 Awards and honours

 In recognition of her contribution to the promotion of environmental awareness, education and development, Margaret was awarded an Honorary Doctorate in Environmental Science by the Kenyatta University at its 10th congregation in 1995.

-In 2001, the World Association of Girl Guides and Girl Scouts presented Margaret with an award for ‘Leadership Excellence in Africa’ in Cape Town, South Africa following her nomination for the award by the African Girl Guide and Girl Scout national associations.
+In 2001, the World Association of Girl Guides and Girl Scouts presented Margaret with an award for ‘Leadership Excellence in Africa’ in Cape Town, South Africa, following her nomination for the award by the African Girl Guide and Girl Scout national associations.

 Margaret was also awarded the ‘Freedom of the City’ by the Nairobi City Council in 2006 in recognition of her service to the city of Nairobi as a Councillor and Mayor.

 Family

 Margaret was the mother to the late Hon.
-Justice Patrick John Kamau (1951 - 2005), Judge of the High Court of Kenya.
+Justice Patrick John Kamau (1951–2005), Judge of the High Court of Kenya.

-She was a half-sister to the immediate former President of Kenya, Uhuru Kenyatta.
+She was a half-sister to Uhuru Kenyatta, who served as President of Kenya from 2013 to 2022.